SalmanO7/E-Commerce-Fashion-Design/README.md

 ### Technologies Used

 - React: For building reusable UI components and managing application state.
 - TypeScript: Adds type safety and enhances development with improved IDE support and error checking.
 - TailwindCSS: Provides utility-first CSS classes to create a sleek, modern, and responsive design.
 - Vite: Lightning-fast development environment for building React apps with TypeScript.

+### Getting Started

+- Follow these instructions to set up and run the project locally.

+### Prerequisites

+- Make sure you have the following tools installed:
+- Node.js v16+